ASoledadU/head-first-java-cliffsnotes-example/chapter-1-breaking-the-surface/README.md

 ```

 ### What goes in a Class?
-A class has one or more `methods`.
+A class has zero or more `methods`.
 In the Dog class, the bark method will hold instructions for how the Dog should bark.
 Your methods must be declared inside a class.
 Put `methods` in a class.
 ```java
 public class Dog {